Time in China: Xinjiang

 In Xinjiang, two time standards are used in parallel, namely Beijing Time and Xinjiang Time.

 Xinjiang Time, also known as Ürümqi Time (乌鲁木齐时间 (Wūlǔmùqí Shíjiān)), is set due to its geographical location in the westernmost part of the country.
 The time offset is UTC+06:00, which is two hours behind Beijing, and is shared with neighbouring Kyrgyzstan.

 Some local Xinjiang authorities now use both time standards side by side.
 Television stations schedule programmes in different time standards according to their nature.

 The coexistence of two time zones within the same region causes some confusion among the local population, especially when inter-ethnic communication occurs.
 When a time is mentioned in conversation between Han and Uyghur, it is necessary to either explicitly make clear whether the time is in Xinjiang Time or Beijing Time, or convert the time according to the ethnicity of the other party.
 The double time standard is particularly observable in Xinjiang Television, which schedules its Chinese channel according to Beijing time and its Uyghur and Kazakh channels according to Xinjiang time.

 Regardless, Beijing Time users in Xinjiang usually schedule their daily activities two hours later than those who live in eastern China.
 As such, stores and offices in Xinjiang are commonly open from 10:00 to 19:00 Beijing Time, which equals 08:00 to 17:00 in Ürümqi Time.
 This is known as the work/rest time in Xinjiang.

 In most areas of Xinjiang, the opening time of local authorities is additionally modified by shifting the morning session 30–60 minutes earlier and the afternoon session 30 minutes later to extend the lunch break for 60–90 minutes, so as to avoid the intense heat during noon time in the area during summer.

 Hong Kong and Macau

 Hong Kong and Macau maintain their own time authorities after transfer of sovereignty in 1997 and 1999 respectively.
 The Hong Kong Time (香港時間 (hoeng1 gong2 si4 gaan3)) and Macau Standard Time (澳門標準時間 (ou3 mun2 biu1 zeon2 si4 gaan3); Hora Oficial de Macau) are both UTC+08:00 all year round, thus in line with Beijing time, and daylight saving time has not been used since 1979 in Hong Kong and Macau.
 In Hong Kong, Greenwich Mean Time was adopted as the basis in 1904, and UTC was adopted as a standard in 1972.
 Before that, local time was determined by astronomical observations at Hong Kong Observatory using a 6-inch Lee Equatorial telescope and a transit circle.

-Taiwan

-Taiwan, which is not governed under the authority of the People's Republic of China (see political status of Taiwan), also uses UTC+08:00, which corresponds well to its longitude.